mikebader/django-vitae/docs/source/topics/publications.rst

 	(**required**).

 	All publication models include an :attr:`status` field, which represents the where in publication process the publication currently exists.
-Django-CV implements the :attr:`status` field by using an :class:`~django:django.db.models.IntegerField` with the :attr:`choices` parameter defined in :mod:`cv.constants.PUBLICATION_STATUS`:
+Django-Vitae implements the :attr:`status` field by using an :class:`~django:django.db.models.IntegerField` with the :attr:`choices` parameter defined in :mod:`cv.constants.PUBLICATION_STATUS`: